For marketing agencies

 What it looks like

 An agency wins a product-launch campaign.
 The client fills out a ReqBrief interview covering the launch goal, the primary audience, the priority channels, the budget band and the KPI targets.
-The strategist opens the brief and starts planning the same day — no kickoff archaeology required.
+The strategist opens the brief and starts planning the same day.
+No kickoff archaeology required.

 FAQ